mb0/xelf-old/DESIGN.md

 Type References
 ---------------

-There are four kinds of reference types.
+There are five kinds of reference types.

 Self and ancestor reference refer to the current or ancestor object type and are used for recursive type definitions.

 Schema types are a kind of reference and need to be resolved.
 The reference name of schema types refers to a global type schema and uses the schema prefix '~' for lookups from the environment.

+Form types are flagged as reference types, they represent built-in resolvers that might not conform to a specific type signature and must be resolved as part of an expression.

 Unnamed references are inferred types and need to be inferred from context.
 They are mostly used in the resolution phase and may represent poly types by collecting candidates in the companion